Matching Pursuit LASSO Part II: Applications and Sparse Recovery over Batch Signals: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{sec:spar}, a new convex relaxation for sparse recovery is presented.
-To solve this relaxation, in Section~\ref{sec:GMP}, we propose a general matching pursuit algorithm with detailed analysis.
-The related work is discussed in Section \ref{sec:relation}.
-Numerical experiments and the application of {\tt GMP} to face recognition are shown in Section~\ref{sec:num_exp} and \ref{sec:face_exp}, respectively.
-Conclusive remarks will be given in Section \ref{sec:con}.
-Besides, all the technical proofs of this paper are shown in \textbf{supplementary} \textbf{files}.
+In Section~\ref{sec:MPL}, we briefly review the MPL algorithm and then propose an improved MPL algorithm with subspace exploratory matching.
+In Section~\ref{sec:batch}, we describe the {batch mode MPL} method.
+Numerical experiments and real-world applications are presented in Sections~\ref{sec:num_exp} and \ref{exp:batch}, respectively.
+Conclusive remarks are given in Section \ref{sec:con}.